jan-martinek/me/hugo/content/archive/wpub-reaction/index.md

 ## EPUB, WPUB, and next-book

-I draw the comparison in very broads strokes, please shout “objection!” if you see any error in my thinking (and then ping me on twitter maybe, if you are not in a hearing distance).

 ![](./comparison.svg)

-- EPUB is a standard derived from the open web standards, living aside in its own environment.
+**EPUB** is a standard derived from the open web standards, living aside in its own environment.

-- WPUB would be a standard building on top of the open web standards, adding features required for publishing and reading publications.
+**WPUB** would be a standard building on top of the current open web standards, adding features required for publishing and reading publications.

-- Next-book would be a set of extendable standards implemented with open web technologies to enable publishing and reading.
+**Next-book** would be a set of extendable standards implemented with open web technologies to enable publishing and reading.

 ## Severely constrained?